Modern Slavery Statement.

 Our Sustainability Report is a culmination of all our efforts around our ESG agenda which includes operating with fair and ethical conduct.

-We have effective systems in place to investigate any concerns raised in line with our policies, and we continue to review the effectiveness of our internal controls via our enterprise Risk Assurance programme and regular Group Compliance reporting.
+We have effective systems in place to investigate any concerns raised in line with any of these policies, and keep them under regular review for relevant updates.
+We continue to review the effectiveness of our internal controls via our enterprise Risk Assurance programme and regular Group Compliance reporting.

 Gattaca’s Supply Chains